vneelix/fdf/README.md

 # fdf
-This project is about creating a simplified 3D graphic representation of a relief landscape (ONLY MACOS).
+This project is about creating a simplified 3D graphic representation of a relief landscape (SDL2).

 - Give a file as parameter.
 For example - ./fdf map.
 - You can set the color of points in the file.
 For example - 0,0xFFFAC2 or 0,0xFFABCD24.